How’s Your Sleep?

 Benefits of Sleep

 Getting enough sleep helps normalize mood, improves concentration, memory consolidation, and helps pain management.
 It improves performance and lowers the risk of having an accident.
 Sleep is good for your skin and your sex drive.
 It lowers cortisol, the stress hormone, resulting in better appetite control and weight loss.
 Getting enough sleep helps regulate glucose levels, supports heart-health and contributes to a healthy immunity.
 Recent NIH research reveals that sleep is needed to remove the daily buildup of waste and neurotoxins from the brain.
 Researchers are very interested in this since these neurotoxins are elevated in Alzheimer’s patients.
-It is thought that the glymphatic system rinses and flushes these neurotoxic molecules from the brain nightly during sleep.
+It is thought that the glymphatic system rinses and flushes these neurotoxic molecules from the brain nightly during deep sleep.
 This clearing process seems to be more effective when sleeping on one’s side, according to a study conducted at the University of Rochester Medical Center.
 Here’s more information on side-sleeping.

 Sleep Solutions – Yoga Style

-Students often say that they get their best sleep on the nights they attend class.
+Students often say that they get their best sleep on the nights they attend yoga class.
 Having a regular personal home practice is ideal.
 Here are some of the many ways that yoga supports healthy sleep.